yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 Dave J. Matthews, "Hunger for the Great Light"
 ```

 I call this message the Holy Grail, like the cup that contains Jesus' blood.
-The cup is the Earth, when you see moving the "h" to the beginning makes it Heart.. a Heart filled with blood.
+The cup is the Earth, when you see moving the "h" to the beginning makes it Heart.. a Heart filled with blood--the family of Jesus Christ.

+###He will pitch his royal tents between the seas at the beautiful holy mountain.
+Yet he will come to his end, and no one will help him.
+Daniel 11:45

 ```
 But the LORD hardened Pharaoh's heart and he would not